gramaziokohler/radii_docs/docs/tutorial/Quick_Guide/1_LV_Exploration_Grashopper.rst

 =======
 We advice to make a Radii account at `RADii.info`_ if you want to have your personal space and more storage.
 >>>>>>> main
-More Detail can be found at RadiiGrasshopper_ documentation.
+More detail can be found at RadiiGrasshopper_ documentation.
 Note that your viewer needs to be connected with the same channel to receive the sent content.

 *The following tool will Publish/Upload all the Geometry in your rhino file.
 Use it with care and not with big models.*